Curves

 Filtering After the Roast - An Alternative

-Optimal Smoothing turns on a different smoothing algorithm that does not produce a time shift (optimal in that respect), and is applied only post roast.
+Optimal Smoothing Post Roast turns on a different smoothing algorithm that does not produce a time shift (optimal in that respect), and is applied only post roast.
+This option can not be selected unless you select the Polyfit computation.
 It needs a complete roast as it looks at data forward as well as backward and forward data is not there during a roast.
 If you turn this on, you will have different/shifted renderings of RoR during vs after roasting.
 Optimal Smoothing will override your Smooth Curves setting.

-IMPORTANT NOTE: Except for the raw data filters, the filter settings can be changed after recording or even after restart of the app and reload of the file (which stores the raw internal data only) to generate variations of the BT,ET and Delta curve rendering.
-If you send an Artisan file (.alog) to another user she might get a different rendering on her screen depending on her filter settings, so you may want to send your settings file as well.
+IMPORTANT NOTE: Except for the raw data filters described above, the filter settings can be changed after recording or even after an app restart and reload of the file (which stores the raw internal data only) to generate variations of the BT,ET and Delta curve rendering.
+If you send an Artisan file (.alog) to another user, they might get a different rendering on her screen depending on their filter settings, so you may want to send your settings file as well.

 UI Tab

 Make sure under the Curves dialog box, you do two things on the UI tab.
 Check the box for Decimal Places and investigate the fonts you can use for your graph.
 You can also set a Background Image.
-A new shortcut, COMMAND/CTRL +/- will increase or decrease graph resolution, and can be reset under the UI tab.
+The shortcut COMMAND/CTRL +/- will increase or decrease graph resolution, and the resolution can be reset under the UI tab.